vogdb/SelectLayersControl/README.md

+#Important
+Please look at the [issue](https://github.com/vogdb/SelectLayersControl/issues/1) before using this plugin.

 # Leaflet.SelectLayersControl
 A Leaflet plugin which adds new control to switch between different layers on the map.
 New control extends [L.Control.ActiveLayers](https://github.com/vogdb/Leaflet.ActiveLayers "ActiveLayers") and replaces radio button panel with select tag.
 This plugin will be useful for you when you have a lot of the base layers in the control.
 For example.